Investing term

 Stock markets in faster-growing, less mature economies — China, India, Brazil, Taiwan, South Korea, Mexico, etc.

-Emerging markets (EM) are stock markets in faster-growing but less mature economies — China, India, Brazil, Taiwan, South Korea, Mexico and others.
-They offer higher growth potential along with higher volatility, political risk, and currency swings.
-A globally diversified portfolio typically holds a modest EM slice for that growth exposure, sized to its bumpier ride.
+Emerging markets (EM) are stock markets in faster-growing but less mature economies — China, India, Brazil, Taiwan, South Korea, Mexico, and others.
+They offer higher growth potential, as these economies industrialise and their middle classes expand, along with higher volatility, political risk, and currency swings than developed markets.

 For example

-An emerging-markets fund might surge 25% in a strong year and fall 25% in a weak one — more reward and more risk than a developed-markets fund.
+An emerging-markets fund might surge 25% in a strong year and fall 25% in a weak one — more reward and more risk than a developed-markets fund, reflecting faster growth and higher instability.